usc-isi-i2/datamart/README.md

 `test.py` is script running the whole workflow.

-1. Create metadata json file, by reading the json description file and profile the original dataset (query to get it).
+1. Create metadata json file, by reading the json description file and profile the original dataset (query to get original dataset, current profiler only record name_entity column).

 2. Load to elasticsearch and index metadata (using default setting now).